 Frequently Asked Questions (FAQ)

-ValiKom stands for the validation of informally and non-formally acquired skills.
+ValiKom Transfer stands for the validation of informally and non-formally acquired skills.
 The project is aimed at those without vocational qualifications as well as those with a vocational qualification but who are working in a job other than the one for which they are qualified (career changers).
 These people can have the skills, abilities and knowledge acquired in working life assessed and identified in a standardised process.
 At the end, they receive a certificate that attests the extent to which their individually acquired skills correspond to a current German vocational qualification.
-Click here for more detailed information on how the process works.
+Click here for more detailed information on how the procedure works.

 Can anyone take part in the validation procedure?